Simar-malhotra09/docs/README.md

 ## Material-Science

 ### 2d materials & TEM
+1. [Transmission Electron Microscopy](https://www.nanoscience.com/techniques/transmission-electron-microscopy/)- [WEBPAGE] A guide to the science behind the setup and interactions of a TEM.
 1. [Two-dimensional MoS2: Properties, preparation, and applications](https://www.sciencedirect.com/science/article/pii/S2352847815000040)- [PAPER]
 2. [The application of Graphene as a sample support in Transmission Electron Microscopy](https://arxiv.org/pdf/1204.6647)- [PAPER]